Are Orchids Acid Loving Plants?

 Robby

-The answer is nuanced.
-While many orchids thrive in acidic conditions, others originate from more alkaline habitats.
-There is no single optimal pH for all 25,000+ orchid species and hybrids.
-Understanding your particular orchids’ native conditions provides clues about their ideal pH range.
-This allows you to tailor care accordingly.
+The short answer is – it depends.
+While many orchids do prefer mildly acidic conditions others originate from naturally alkaline habitats.
+There is no single optimal pH for all orchid species.

 Examining pH in an Orchid’s Native Habitat

-To determine whether an orchid naturally grows in acidic or alkaline environments. consider
+To determine whether an orchid naturally grows in acidic or alkaline environments we should consider

 • Where it grows – epiphytic on trees, lithophytic on rocks, or terrestrial in soil?

-• Its proximity to water sources – soft rainwater or mineral-rich runoff?
+• Water sources it’s exposed to – soft rainwater or mineral-rich runoff?

-The habitat provides hints about suitable pH levels.
+The habitat provides clues about ideal pH.
 Mimicking those natural conditions often benefits orchids.

 Major Orchid Types and Their Preferred pH Levels